 Where: 8045 Santa Fe Drive, Overland Park, Kan.

 I more or less stumbled upon this small but perfect playground.
-We were going to have lunch at The Snack Shack on Santa Fe.
+We were going to have lunch at The Snack Shack on Santa Fe (UPDATE: Since our visit, the Snack Shack moved to Mission, Kan.).
 As we parked, we couldn’t help but notice the outdoor seating area of the Snack Shack butts up to a park.

 So, while we waited for our burgers to cook, the kids climbed on a novel playground and got soaked in the little splash ground.